sudar/Arduino-Makefile/README.md

     ARDMK_DIR – Directory where you have copied the makefile AVR_TOOLS_DIR – Directory where avr tools are installed

-Keep in mind, that for Arduino 1.5.x+ comes with it's own copy of avr tools which you can leverage here.
+Keep in mind, that Arduino 1.5.x+ comes with it's own copy of avr tools which you can leverage in your build process here.

 Example of  ~/.bashrc file: